Skip to footer content

 What File Formats Can Be Opened Programmatically?

-IronXL provides support for multiple spreadsheet formats, allowing you to work with legacy Excel files and data exports from various system sources.
-The same WorkBook.Load() method works consistently across all supported formats, completely eliminating the need for separate code paths.
+IronXL supports multiple spreadsheet formats, allowing you to work with legacy Excel files and data exports from various system sources.
+The same WorkBook.Load() method works consistently across all supported formats, eliminating the need for separate code paths.

 Imports IronXL